-Rashi, who usually follows a literal interpretation of the biblical text, takes pains to explain this verse figuratively, as referring to the placing of any sort of obstacle that could cause harm to a person.
+The commentator Rashi, who usually follows a literal interpretation of the biblical text, takes pains to explain this verse figuratively, as referring to the placing of any sort of obstacle that could cause harm to a person.

-Rabbi Samson Raphael Hirsch details actions that fall into the category of placing a stumbling block: “he who deliberately gives wrong advice, who gives the means, or prepares the way for wrong…who in any way actively or passively assists or furthers people in doing wrong….transgresses this prohibition.
+Rabbi Samson Raphael Hirsch details actions that fall into the category of placing a stumbling block: “He who deliberately gives wrong advice, who gives the means, or prepares the way for wrong…who in any way actively or passively assists or furthers people in doing wrong….transgresses this prohibition.
 Thus the whole great sphere of the material and spiritual happiness of our neighbor is entrusted to our care.”

 Many Types of Stumbling Blocks

-Providing incorrect information which may cause someone to transgress a Torah law (such as marrying a woman whom he is forbidden to marry) or
+- Providing incorrect information which may cause someone to transgress a Torah law (such as marrying a woman whom he is forbidden to marry) or

-Providing misleading advice that may cause financial or physical harm (traveling at a dangerous time or selling property).
+- Providing misleading advice that may cause financial or physical harm (traveling at a dangerous time or selling property).